-Dear Dakota Series | How to Respond When a Client Asks for Your Trade Discount?
+Dear Dakota | How to Respond When a Client Asks for Your Trade Discount?

-01 | First let’s assess, WHY are your prospective clients and clients asking this question?
+01 | First, let’s assess WHY your prospective clients and clients are asking this question.

 Are you marketing yourself as a discount designer?
 Are you only showing images of you shopping at retail or discount stores?
-Is your body of work or marketing attracting clients who can’t afford trade items OR people who simply do not want to pay for them?
-If you’re like NO NO NO then I want you to know your client is likely asking this because they’ve heard other people do this, NOT because they expect you to do it.
-So this doesn’t make them a red flag client, this just means they need clarity into your process and your business model.
+Is your body of work or marketing attracting clients who can’t afford trade items, OR people who simply do not want to pay for them?

-Don’t market your discount.
+REMEMBER: Don’t market your discount.
 Market your value!

 02 | It costs you and your business time (which is a higher value than money) to have these accounts.
 And also money.